Quantum Monte Carlo study of the metal-insulator crossover in the square-lattice Hubbard model

 In Fig.~\ref{fig:Fig14ChargeChie}(b), we illustrate the temperature-dependent behavior of $\chi_e^{-1}$ for $U/t=4$, $6$, and $8$.
 We observe that $\chi_e^{-1}$ decreases upon cooling at high temperatures, and shows an upturn at a relatively lower temperature.
 The upturn is an indicator of approaching the insulating state.
 We find that $\chi_e^{-1}$ exhibits an approximate $T$-linearity in high-$T$ regime.
 According to our previous work~\cite{Song2025B}, this behavior can be well described by the result at atomic limit (correct to the first order in $\beta U$)

 which is applicable to the doped case, with $\mu$ as the chemical that tunes the fermion filling to the desired number $n$.
-Its zero-th order approximation reads
+Its zeroth order approximation reads

 showing exact $T$-linear relation.
 This $T$-linearity in $\chi_e^{-1}$ also persists in the doped Hubbard model~\cite{Edwin2019,Qiaoyi2023}, with a decreasing slope $(n-n^2/2)^{-1}$ upon doping.
 Furthermore, from the Nernst-Einstein relation $\rho=\chi_e^{-1}/D_{\rm diff}$, the resistivity $\rho$ is proportional to $\chi_e^{-1}$ in high-$T$ regime, where the diffusivity $D_{\rm diff}$ exhibits rather weak temperature dependence~\cite{Edwin2019}.
 This qualitative reasoning may provide a simple picture for understanding the linear-$T$ resistivity at high temperatures in the Hubbard model~\cite{Edwin2019,Peter2019}.
 It also suggests that the resistivity $\rho$ tends to become more linear in $T$ at higher temperatures, in agreement with numerous experimental observations in cuprate and nickelate superconductors~\cite{Hussey2011,Proust2019,Hsu2024,Maosen2026}.
-Nevertheless, how this so-called ``strange metallicity'' behavior extends into low temperature region in both Hubbard model and realistic materials is surely beyond the above picture based on the atomic limit description.

 Regarding the crossover diagram in Fig.~\ref{fig:Fig01PhaseDiagram}, we find that the fan-shaped bad metal regime at $T/t\le 0.7$ is connected to the high-temperature region exhibiting linear-$T$ resistivity.
 This is consistent with the definition of ``bad metal'' in Refs.~\cite{Vu2015,Mousatov2019} and also aligns with our use of the terminology.
+Nevertheless, how the so-called ``strange metallicity'' behavior extends into low temperature region in both Hubbard model and realistic materials is surely beyond the above picture based on the atomic limit description.